CafeteriaGuild/DeepMobLearning-Refabricated/README.md

 ## License

-Most of the textures and models are All Rights Reserved, owned by [IterationFunk](https://github.com/xt9/).
+- Textures and models of content ported over from the original DML are All Rights Reserved, owned by [IterationFunk](https://github.com/IterationFunk/).

+- Textures for **Energy Octahedron** and **Pristine Energy Cube** made by Malcolm Riley and is publicly available at their [unused textures repository](https://github.com/malcolmriley/unused-textures), licensed under CC-BY-4.0.

+- "Sci-fi alien UFO warble", used as Data Synthesizer's process sound, was made by AlaskaRobotics and is publicly available at [freesound.org](https://freesound.org/people/AlaskaRobotics/sounds/221517/), licensed under Creative Commons 0.

-All the files that contains the LGPL-v3 header are licensed over LGPL-v3, this includes all the source code.
+- All the files that contains the LGPL-v3 header are licensed over LGPL-v3, this includes all the source code.

 ```
 Copyright (C) 2020 Nathan P. Bombana, IterationFunk